-Much like rye bread, multigrain bread has an abundance of flavors deriving from all its grains.
+Much like rye bread, multigrain bread has an abundance of flavors derived from all its grains.
 The flavors of the grains mash up perfectly, giving the final result a mildly salty, discreetly bitter, and subtly sweet taste.

 Soft, mildly greasy, and discretely salty Ciabatta will mesmerize you with its expressed herbal aroma.
-Not dry at all and flavorful enough to have it on its own, Ciabatta might be just what you like with your Shepherd’s pie.
+Not dry at all and flavorful enough to have on its own, Ciabatta might be just what you like with your Shepherd’s pie.

 Both are rustic, and the herbal aroma of the Ciabatta goes perfectly with Shepherd’s pie, mainly because it adds flavor to the potato topping.
+Delicious!

-Potato bread and main potato dish don’t seem to fit at first glance.
+Potato bread and the main potato dish don’t seem to fit at first glance.
 However, potato bread is one of the richest-tasting types of bread, and therefore it won’t overwhelm you, nor will it amplify the potato quality of the dish.